top of page

 How to Bring 2026 Trends Into Your Home

-• Introduce a deeper, earthy accent color in one room
+• Introduce a deeper, earth-rooted accent color in one room to ground the space without overwhelming it.

-• Create a quiet corner designed purely for rest and restoration
+• Create one restorative corner designed purely for pause, comfort, and reflection.

 Comments